 Our 2023 Carers Speak Out report has now been published

 - Click here to download our 2023 Carers Speak Out Report [PDF, 1MB]

 - And click here to read how we are asking people to all take one small action that can make a huge difference to unpaid carers

 - If you will take one small action to help unpaid carers, please sign our pledge.

 Our team regularly speak to and support carers who are in crisis, or who are one change of circumstance away from a crisis situation.
 It is essential more people are aware of what being a carer can be like, and how the right support can make the difference between crisis and a carer being able to cope.

 We want to share your experiences of what led to your crisis, or near-crisis, and the importance of the right support to help you in these situations.
 Last year we produced our first Carers Speak Out report (see below) and we will be doing the same this year.
 So please do give your views.

-For Carers Rights Day 2022 we produced a report based on what you, carers, have told us through our carers speak out website and are sharing it with local MPs, Government ministers, local authorities and others.
+For Carers Rights Day 2022 we produced a report based on what you, carers, had told us through our Carers Speak Out website and shared it with local MPs, Government ministers, local authorities and others.

-- Read the news story about the report and why we are calling for urgent action
+- Read the news story about the report and how we called for urgent action.

 Continue to speak out